assetgraph/assetgraph-sprite/README.rst

   <http://www.blackpawn.com/texts/lightmaps/>`_ originally invented
   by Jim Scott for packing lightmaps.
 The Jim Scott packer doesn't support the ``-one-sprite-padding`` property on the individual images.
-  If you don't specify ``-one-sprite-packer``, the default is to try all the algorithms and choose the packing that produces the smallest sprite image (area-wise).
+  If you don't specify ``-one-sprite-packer``, the default is ``try-all``, which runs all the algorithms and chooses the packing that produces the smallest sprite image (area-wise).

 ``-one-sprite-important: important``
   Adds ``!important`` after the injected ``background-image``.
 As mentioned